IN SEARCH OF QUEER LIFE (2)

 With Johnny, that short sharp exchange over hot dogs somehow became the basis of our relationship and he accepted me, I accepted him.
 He was a good guy, amiable, wry, cute, bi but leaning hetero, who liked or perhaps needed his alcohol, though for all he drank you never saw him drunk.
 He was happiest with a vodka & OJ and a packet of Exports.
 For me, he was a way in, he showed me the bars, down at the heels speakeasies, places to get cheap stuff, he was company.
 For him, well I was a kid who, despite our very different backgrounds, in some most improbable way seemed to remind him of himself, of his faraway younger brother in Manitoba who I resembled not at all.
 Nevertheless our pasts were our pasts and we never talked much about them.
 Given how vastly more difficult Johnny's life had been it would have been a conversation between people from different planets, and equally questions are a luxury not everyone can afford.
 In December/67 I went to see John Herbert's prison play Fortune And Men's Eyes at Le Centre (home soon to Centaur Theatre) but I never brought it up.
 As for the state sanctioned mayhem inflicted on Indigenous and Metis lives and its part in how his life had played out, he was easy-going but we'd have needed to know each other a lot longer for him to let much of that out.

 Though he'll always be Johnny to me let's call him Glen since that's who he was.
-(With close relatives possibly still alive, leave it at that.)
 For a while in his younger years he'd been a favoured companion of a San Francisco porn producer from Montreal known as the Dirty Frenchman and he'd occasionally tell me bits and pieces about gay Montreal of a few years earlier.
 The only remnant I retained was him falling asleep at the Taverne de Montreal and waking up to bullets flying overhead.
 The Taverne de Montreal was by 1967 a major hustler bar and I remember it just as a long room, stretching back from St. Laurent, crowded as usual with wooden tavern tables and chairs, and with a fair number of young hustlers socializing among themselves.
 While there was some glass brick in the frontage, the only real daylight that ever entered was from the door opening as people came and went.
 I felt the need to be more cautious here than at the Altesse.
 Gangs tried to take it over but the owner was a particularly tough nut and survived several murder attempts.
 Better luck than the owner or the pianist at the Jan-Lou, a gay/straight, country & western bar a block or two south.

 If you stood at the heart of this area, the intersection of St. Catherine & St. Laurent, in the 1960s and looked in any direction there were clubs, taverns, restaurants, cruise cinemas, tourist rooms that queer people had made theirs, sometime totally sometimes in company of others.
 You could be gayer here than anywhere else in Montreal.
 Much of it had seen better days, all of it was full of life and a complexity the downtown places in the west didn't seem to have.
 In a changing world everything was eventually swept away.
 (And with the gentrification of gay bar life, never replicated --- probably impossible anyways given the destruction of the Main's ecosystem.)
 All the east end taverns I now began to go to were francophone and blue collar and by gay Toronto or similar standards they would have been considered at the least rough-edged.
 (When Lindsay Kemp brought his Genet-based Flowers to Toronto in the late '70s it was almost nostalgic.)
 Like other Montreal drinking establishments many of these places were said to pay protection to the Mafia or the various other gangs and/or the police.

 One of these, the Plateau, was just east of St Laurent on the north side of St. Catherine.
 Later on I think this became a leather bar, but anytime Glen and I were there it seemed a gay hangout for people who'd done time.
-A bit of an exception, you'd find more anglos here than you'd expect in the east end, including a few who were alos regulars at the downtown Dominion Square Tavern.
+A bit of an exception, you'd find more anglos here than you'd expect in the east end, including a few who were also regulars at the downtown Dominion Square Tavern.
 Small and extremely plain, a room entered from the street through a tiny vestibule in a front corner, it was so featureless that was its main feature.
 It had been gay or at least mixed as far back as 1954, probably earlier.
 The Plateau was hard on waiters, one dying in a gangland slaying in 1964, another in a shooting in the tavern in 1970 (one other person killed, two others injured this go round).
 It wasn't really somewhere for me by myself, I was referred to there as fish more than once.
 The first time Glen took me a fight almost started when I chose to leave with him rather than a guy who'd been talking me up.
 Not sure my sweet youth was the prize, maybe he thought I had a dollar or two despite my penniless ways.
 After that I kept my head down in the place.

 After leaving the Plateau, what Glen and I never did was cross St. Catherine to the nearby Monarch, in shorthand the Zoo.
 A place that had been around forever, it supposedly had an older crowd.
 Some of its original patrons, it was rumoured, though no longer breathing were still in their seats.
 Glen was so down on it I was never curious.
 Maybe he'd been barred.